-The Isle of Man's Unique HeritageWith a rich history dating back to its earliest inhabitation before 6500 BC, the Isle of Man has a huge appeal for both tourists and those wishing to make their home here.
+The Isle of Man's Unique HeritageWith a rich history dating back to before 6500 BC, the Isle of Man has huge appeal for both tourists and those wishing to make the Isle of Man their home.

-Castle Rushen, or Cashtal Rosien, is located in the ancient capital and is one of most well-preserved medieval castles in the world.
-There is a museum within the walls and you can round off your trip by heading up the spiral staircase for breath-taking panoramic views.
-Peel Castle is another fine example of the Island's Manx heritage and provides more picturesque views across Peel Marina.
+Located in the ancient capital is Castle Rushen (‘Cashtal Rosien’ in Manx Gaelic), is one of the most well preserved medieval castles in the world.
+After visiting the museum within the walls, and you can round off your trip by heading up the spiral staircase for breath-taking panoramic views.
+Peel Castle is another fine example of the Island's Manx heritage and a perfect stop for photos of the magnificent vista across Peel Marina.

 The motor racing history is of course what the Island is renowned for around the world, with the Isle of Man TT, the Festival of Motorcycling and several rally events attracting thousands of visitors every year.
 Experiencing the rush of these events is an amazing addition to any trip.

 Whilst Motorsport is hugely popular, other cultural attractions, particularly in the capital of Douglas, are must-visits.
 The Gaiety Theatre, built in 1899 by Frank Matcham, is located in the centre of Douglas Promenade and hosts plays, musicals, concerts and comedy shows all year-round.

 Just a short walk from the theatre is Sayle Gallery.
 Sayle Gallery has a stunning range of art and exhibitions, and as an added treat, the featured artists are frequently on site and available to talk about their work.
 The gallery also plays a part in the island's first and only festival of visual arts, which has been a huge success over the last six years.